bluerobotics/bluerobotics.github.io/brov2/operation.md

 - Visually check that all screws holding the dome and front battery end cap are installed and look tight.
 - Visually check the radial seals on the electronics and battery enclosure.
 - Put the ROV on the ground and make sure that people are clear of the thrusters.
+- Check to make sure the camera tilt function and lights work.
+If they do not, please see the Troubleshooting section.
 - Put the ROV in manual mode.
 - Arm the ROV.
 - Press the forward/reverse stick forward to check that the vectored thrusters are spinning freely.